 The yellow plumage of the male American Goldfinch gives this bird it's name, as it is seen all round this area during the summer months, and they are one of our favourite Backyard Birds.
-Although they are residents here, year round, their yellow plumage is only visible during the summer time as they return to their dull winter colours in the fall, and now it is September and the birds will soon have their winter colours.

 The males are bright yellow with a black cap, the females are not as colourful during the summer as the males are, and in the winter they are both a much duller olive colour.